-Lee Filters 100 x 100mm Little Stopper 1.8 Neutral Density Filter — Quality neutral density filter for use with the Lee filter system and other holders which accept 100mm glass.
+Lee Filters Little Stopper Neutral Density Filter — Reduces incoming light by 6 stops.
+For use with the Lee filter system and other holders which accept 100mm glass.

 Benro Mach3 Extra Long Carbon Fiber 4 Series Tripod — Solid tripod at a good price.
 I purchased the “Extra Long” version because I’m tall and got tired of leaning over to look through the viewfinder.

 Benro Low-Profile Triple Action Ball Head (G3) — Perfect compliment to the Mach3 tripod.
 Smooth, strong, and very stable.
 Holds my heavy 5D Mark IV with telephoto lenses attached, no problem.

-Vanguard SB-100 Stone Bag — The perfect tripod shelf for holding lenses, filters, or whatever else.
-Folds-up with your tripod when closed, so you can just leave it on most of the time.
+Vanguard SB-100 Stone Bag — The perfect tripod bag for adding weight or for holding lenses, filters, etc. Folds-up inside the tripod legs when closed, so I just leave it attached all the time.